BioinformaticsCSU/EPGA-SC/README.md

 ### Output.

-	(1)The final assemblies will be stored in the path specified by '-o'.
+	The final assemblies will be stored in the path specified by '-o'.
+(For example: -o /home/.../epga-sc/finalResults/ , the final assemblies will be stored in the following path.)

         /home/.../epga-sc/finalResults/Contigs.fa